Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Theoretical Framework for Entropic Uncertainty

-Note that this quantity does not depend on the predicted token $t_j$.
-Moreover, in typical \enquote{black-box} scenarios involving proprietary LLMs accessed via APIs, only the log-probabilities (or probabilities) for a small number, denoted by $K$, of top-ranked candidate tokens are exposed (e.g., $K \le 20$).
-Thus, we can only compute an estimated per-token entropy based on these top $K$ probabilities.
-We define $r: \{1,\dots,|V|\} \rightarrow \{1,\dots,|V|\}$ the ranking operator on the vocabulary indices, meaning $r(k)$ is the index $i$ of the $k$-th token in decreasing order of $p(v_i|q,t_<j)$.
+In black-box scenarios involving proprietary LLMs accessed via APIs, only the log-probabilities (or probabilities) for a small number, denoted by $K$, of top-ranked candidate tokens are exposed (e.g., $K \le 20$).
+Thus, we estimate the per-token entropy based on these top $K$ probabilities.
+Let $r: \{1,\dots,|V|\} \rightarrow \{1,\dots,|V|\}$ be the ranking operator on the vocabulary indices, meaning $r(k)$ is the index $i$ of the $k$-th token in decreasing order of $p(v_i \mid q,t_{<j})$.
 The estimator can then be written as:

 where $p_{r(k),j} := p(v_{r(k)} | q, t_{<j})$ is the probability of the $k$-th ranked token at generation step $j$.